The use of bamboo has a long history in China, Japan, Thailand, Indonesia and other Asian countries.

 Although the bamboo rods can be used on every part of the body, they are specifically excellent for working on the legs (thighs and calves), neck and shoulders, and arms.

-Bamboo massage can be used stand-alone to do a complete massage, but it’s more likely applied as an extra tool and complementary method being part of a detox and / or weight loss program, or to attack persistent blockages, tensions, knots, tangles and muscle contractions, and the like.
+Bamboo Massage can be used stand-alone to do a complete, full body massage, but it’s more likely applied as an extra tool and complementary method being part of a detoxification and/or weight loss program, or to attack persistent blockages, tensions, knots, tangles and muscle contractions, and the like.

 There are also benefits for the therapist, because using bamboo sticks reduces over-straining the arms, wrists, hands and fingers, while still allowing for deep penetrating work.

-Bamboo Massage training in Thailand is rare.
-Below we’ve listed the Thai Massage schools across the country that offer training classes.Bellezza Skin Care Center & Spa
+Bamboo Massage training courses in Thailand are rarely offered.
+Below we’ve listed the Thai Massage or Spa Massage schools across the country we’ve spotted.